MicrosoftDocs/customer-voice/fp-docs/survey-text-format.md

 <!--note from editor:  Change "all applicable elements" to "the text   -->

-For example, in this survey, formatting is applied to the elements that you selected earlier:
+For example, in this survey, formatting has been applied to the elements that you selected earlier:

 ![Formatting applied to a survey](media/survey-text-format.png "Formatting applied to a survey")